BII Creation House Program

 The BioInnovation Institute’s Creation House selection committee will evaluate the applications and base their assessment and recommendation on a holistic view of the following criteria:

 - Commercial potential (e.g. impact, time to market)

-- The IPR and legal situation for the research findings behind the project
+- The IPR and legal situation and regulatory strategy for the research findings behind the project

 - The suggested approach for further development (funding, exit strategy).

 As part of the evaluation, projects qualifying as top candidates will receive an invitation to a pitch and Q&A session of 30 minutes duration at BII.
 Invitations will be sent one week before.

 The BII Board of Directors makes the final decision based on the recommendations from the committee.